-This dynamically reports the total number of hours that the individual digital input has physically been in the "On" state.
+This dynamically reports the total number of hours that the individual digital input has physically been in the state specified by UsageState.
 This value is non-volatile maintaining content through power loss and until it is specifically reset.
 It is reported here in hours to the one-hundredth.
 The Hour Meter is accurate to the millisecond and this high resolution value may be read through the JNIOR Protocol or through the JRMON command.